swiatprzesylek/proxy/README.md

 ## Change port

 By default proxy is listening on port `3000`.
-To change this value pass `PORT` environment variable
+To change this value pass `SERVER_PORT` environment variable

 ```yaml
         services: